 After the session the mediator will meet with the parents to give them feedback and find out their thoughts on the outcomes.
 If the parents can’t agree on the outcome then there is the option to go to court, however this is rarely necessary.

 We hope you have a productive Good Divorce Week and have learned a lot from our years of experience in divorce and separation.
-If you would like any help in having a less disruptive divorce for your children’s sake or your own, please give us a call on: 0161 425 3940.
+If you would like any help in having a less disruptive divorce for your children’s sake or your own, please do not hesitate to contact us.